Skip to content

 Important!
 Because TypeSpec is more expressive than Swagger and with the help of evolving Azure libraries, this tool should only be used as an aid in the conversion/migration process, not as the sole tool to produce final version of TypeSpec specs without human inspection, correction and optimization.

-• Run the tool from the directory you would like to output your files.
+• Run the tool from the directory.

 • Convert a data-plane specification: